-Tickets are required for all those over the age of three (3).
+Tickets are required for all those ages three (3) and older.
 Babies and children under three years old do not need tickets.

 While the Institute encourages students to share unneeded tickets, graduates and guests are advised that no tickets to Commencement at MIT may be bought or sold under any circumstances.